 For illustration purposes, lets view our problem as an energy pressure issue.
 Lets go to Radio Shack and purchase a SPL meter.
 Take the meter, place it on the a-weighted scale, and set it on your desk.
 Adjust the dB dial to 60 and start from that point.
 Watch the meter as the day goes by and look for two types of numbers to use in our calculations.
 First, look at the average sound pressure level that is generated during the day when your door is closed and it is just you and your office.
 Make a note of this number.
 Make a note of the number when you are talking on the telephone.
 Do this throughout the day.

-If the office next door is showing a video presentation and there is audio attached, measure those pressure levels.
+If the office next door is showing a video presentation and there is audio attached, we need to measure those pressure levels if we properly soundproofing an office is our desired outcome.
 If the office down the hall is throwing a birthday party, measure how much energy is in your office when the party is going on.
 Measure the levels when the air conditioning is off and measure the levels when it comes on especially the ones that have large internal fans.
 Measure the levels when you have one person in it.
 Measure the levels when you have two or more people in your office at your next meeting.

 What Do All These Numbers Mean